other Pentacon cameras in my collection

 More details can be found at Mike's Praktica Collection.

 In my opinion, the LTL was the best of the bunch: it's very like a Pentax Spotmatic (the technical specifications are shown below).
 I didn't want a model with a number, because they are merely revived designs with almost invisible specification changes.
-For example, the 1985 MTL5 is an LTL clone and was still using stop-down metering more than ten years on.
+For example, the 1985 MTL5 is essentially an LTL, and was still using stop-down metering more than ten years on.
 At least the first series were up-to-date when launched.
 I have also read that quality control of later models became poor, and internal changes replaced metal components with frail plastic alternatives.

 According to dealer advertisements in a 1974 edition of Amateur Photographer, the price of a new Praktica LTL was between £58 and £71 depending upon the lens.
 Prakticas were sold with a variety of different East German lenses (commonly a Carl Zeiss or Pentacon), and the low price was for an f/2.8 Carl Zeiss DDR Tessar, while the higher priced option came with a faster f/1.8 Panacolar.
 By contrast, an Asahi Pentax SP1000 with an f/2 Takumar cost £92.
 In 1974, the average weekly UK wage was around £58, so the Praktica was inexpensive but not cheap, yet it was almost twice the price of a Zenit E.